mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 ### Grid

-- Rename `justify` prop with `justifyContent` to be aligned with the CSS property name.
+- Rename `justify` prop to `justifyContent` to align with the CSS property name.

   ```diff
   -<Grid justify="center">
   +<Grid justifyContent="center">
   ```

+  You can use the [`component-rename-prop` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#component-rename-prop) for automatic migration.

 - The props: `alignItems` `alignContent` and `justifyContent` and their `classes` and style overrides keys were removed: "align-items-xs-center", "align-items-xs-flex-start", "align-items-xs-flex-end", "align-items-xs-baseline", "align-content-xs-center", "align-content-xs-flex-start", "align-content-xs-flex-end", "align-content-xs-space-between", "align-content-xs-space-around", "justify-content-xs-center", "justify-content-xs-flex-end", "justify-content-xs-space-between", "justify-content-xs-space-around" and "justify-content-xs-space-evenly".
 These props are now considered part of the system, not on the `Grid` component itself.
 If you still wish to add overrides for them, you can use the `theme.components.MuiGrid.variants` options.
 For example